amyheather/programming_notes/programming_notes/_build/html/_sources/python.md

 To lint within notebook: `%load_ext pycodestyle_magic` and `%pycodestyle_on`

 ## Unit testing
-Note: unti testing is typically for testing function outputs - so although the code below works, you wouldn't typically write unit tests for this purpose.
+Note: unit testing is typically for testing function outputs - so although the code below works, you wouldn't typically write unit tests for this purpose.

 Example:
 ```